 Here is an example of a winter or fall nature-themed tinker box:

-Benefits to Tinker Boxes:
+Benefits of Tinker Boxes:

 All Ages can enjoy tinkering at some level.
 That old printer you are going to throw out, let your teen go to town with it.
 Or take a field trip to your local thrift store and let them choose some electronic they would like to take apart or try to fix.